 Pre-Conditioned air and ground power for aircraft

-Sea-Tac International Airport has installed Pre-Conditioned Air or "PC Air" and ground power at each of our gates to reduce energy costs for airlines, improve air quality, and increase energy efficiency throughout the airport.
-PC Air provides cooled and heated air to an airplane cabin while parked at Sea-Tac gates, while ground power supplies other electrical needs in the cabin.
+Seattle-Tacoma International Airport has installed Pre-Conditioned Air or "PC Air" and ground power at each of our gates to reduce energy costs for airlines, improve air quality, and increase energy efficiency throughout the airport.
+PC Air provides cooled and heated air to an airplane cabin while parked at SEA gates, while ground power supplies other electrical needs in the cabin.
 Pre-conditioned air allows the pilot to turn off the airplane's auxiliary engines that would typically provide air and electricity to the cabin, thereby reducing fuel and air emissions.

 Benefits of PC Air: PC Air provides both environmental and financial benefits to our airline's partners, our passengers, and our surrounding communities.
 Each year, PC Air reduces:

 - 5 million gallons of fossil fuel use

 - $15 M in fuel expenditures by the airlines

 - 73 tons of nitrogen oxides (NOx), a nationally regulated air pollutant